agarcia169/4306-Donaldson-Project/wikiPageCollaborationDocs/iteration3.md

        The only usability requirements that have been mentioned by Donaldson is that they would like the data, and have mentioned CSV format once, briefly, as well as a mention of MongoDB, which another Donaldson contact then shot down due to a lack of familiarity on our part with databases.

-       They seem utterly uninterested in using the code we provide, instead being more interested in the data it produces.
+       They seem utterly uninterested in using the code we provide, instead being more interested in the data we produce with it.
 The code may end up being nothing more than a reference point for them to identify how we obtained a specific result in the data we provide them.

        In our own opinion, we would likely prefer to have a system that is at a minimum useable enough that you can get data out through a text-based menu, but please refer to the Interface section below.